sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: 5 kilograms of moss

-Effect: You or a creature you touch sprout a thick moss that blends in with forestry.
+Effect: You or a creature you touch sprout a thick moss for 1 hour that blends in with forestry.
 While in a wooded or grassy area, they are invisible.

 ### Earth Communication Ear Grass Gu
 *Rank 1 Divination*